-The FBI’s Trump-Campaign Informant: What You Need to Know
+The FBI’s Trump Campaign Informant: What You Need to Know

 What do Trump loyalists want?

-House Intelligence Committee Chairman Devin Nunes, one of the president’s fiercest attack dogs in Congress, has been pushing for weeks to get the Department of Justice to hand over its records concerning the informant, going so far as to subpoena the agency and threatening to hold Attorney General Jeff Sessions in contempt of Congress.
+Nunes, chairman of the House Intelligence Committee, and one of the president’s fiercest attack dogs in Congress, has been pushing for weeks to get the Justice Department to hand over its records concerning the informant, going so far as to subpoena the agency and threatening to hold Attorney General Jeff Sessions in contempt of Congress.
 But the DOJ has resisted.

 Nunes has been joined in his quest by Trump lawyer Rudy Giuliani, who said this week that the confirmation of a confidential source would render Mueller’s probe “completely illegitimate.”
 Nunes seemed somewhat mollified after a meeting last week with DOJ officials, but undoubtedly he’ll find a way to keep attacking the judiciary, even with the identify of the informant now publicly known.

 Meanwhile, conservative media has run with the notion that the FBI was actively trying to sabotage Trump’s campaign.
-But, as Jonathan Chait notes, there’s just one problem with this theory: the FBI did not reveal any of the damaging information it had assembled before the election, and sources at the agency got the New York Times to falsely report that they saw no ties between the Trump and Russia.
-The agency did, however, unleash an October surprise on Hillary Clinton.
+But, as Jonathan Chait notes, there’s just one problem with this theory: The FBI did not reveal any of the damaging information it had assembled before the election, and sources at the agency got the New York Times to falsely report that they saw no ties between the Trump campaign and Russia.
+The agency did, however, unleash an October surprise on Clinton.